Compared & Ranked

 Pacer's strength is its social layer.
 You can join walking groups organized by topic — weight loss, dog walking, post-surgery recovery — and participate in group challenges.
 The app tracks steps, distance, calories, and active minutes, with a clean dashboard that shows weekly trends.

-Accuracy: 93% (pocket).
+Accuracy: Depends on phone and wearable setup.
 Privacy: GPS optional but requested.
-Price: Free with ads; Premium $4.99/month.
+Price: Free with ads; paid premium plan.

 4. StepsApp — Clean Design with Apple Watch Integration